 This course is designed to acquaint students with the basic theories and methods of content area literacy instruction and emphasizes the practical application of theory and methods to the content areas at the middle and secondary level.
-Topics to be covered include comprehension development, study skills, metacognitive awareness, schema activation, instructional frameworks, purposeful reading/learning, critical thinking, vocabulary, word recognition, writing, questioning, and discussion skills as well as current trends and issues such as differentiation, materials selection, and classroom management.
+Topics to be covered include comprehension development, metacognitive awareness, schema activation, instructional frameworks, purposeful learning, critical thinking, vocabulary, writing-tolearn, questioning, and discussion skills.
 Prerequisite: Admitted to Teacher Education Program.